winber2/babel-plugin-reactjss-class-info/README.md

-# babel-reactjss-class-info
+# babel-plugin-reactjss-class-info

-This is specific solution to a problem for integrating Selenium tests with reactjss.
-I do not plan adding features for other developers for the time being, but feel free to use this if it benefits you.
+This is experimental specific solution to a problem for integrating Selenium tests with reactjss.
+I do not plan adding features unless there is a personal need, but feel free to use this if it benefits you.

 ## Install